mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 ```

 ## Asynchronous Search
--Note there isnt enough data to provide a good use case for this to show its true functionality.
+-Note there isn't enough data to provide a good use case for this to show its true functionality.
 But these are examples.

 ### Write an asynchronous search to sort by timestamp
 ```json